arkterra90/arkterra90.github.io/README.md

-# kuehn.github.io
+Jeremy Kuehn resume page

-Jeremy Kuehn landing page
+Uses bootstrap and a free theme for web dev of a static site.